 After you install a managed solution you may be able to customize the solution components if the creator of the managed solution has configured the managed solution to enable it.
 You must access the customizable solution components using Customize the System instead of through the managed solution itself.

-Whether a solution component is customizable and what specific customization actions are enabled is controlled by using Managed Properties.
+Use Managed properties to control whether a solution component is customizable and what specific customization actions are enabled.

 When you intend to distribute managed solutions, the solution publisher record associated with your managed solution is created in each organization that installs your solution.
 Use the solution publisher to provide information about how people who install your solution can contact you.